jconstable/HexGridManager/README.md

 If a GameObject would like to path to a location next to another GameObject, the HexGridManager can be queried for a vacant neighboring hex, which could be used as the NavAgent's destination.

-Whenever an Occupant detects that its GameObject has moved to a new grid hexe, the GameObject is sent the "OnGridChanged" message, allowing it to take action.
+Whenever an Occupant detects that its GameObject has moved to a new grid hex, the GameObject is sent the "OnGridChanged" message, allowing it to take action.